21 Stunning Varieties of Prayer Plants to Grow at Home

 With long, feather shaped leaves, Goeppertia rufibarba is all about texture.

-G. rufibarba has extremely wavy, dark green leaves that are covered with tiny hairs, giving them a soft, fuzzy feel – thus this species’ two common names, “furry feather calathea” and “velvet calathea.”
+The extremely wavy, dark green leaves are covered with tiny hairs, giving them a soft, fuzzy feel – inspiring the two common names, “furry feather calathea” and “velvet calathea.”

 A close up vertical image of Goeppertia rufibarba growing in the garden.

-This prayer plant has an upright growth habit, growing up to three feet tall and 18 to 20inches wide.
-Its flowers are a showy bright yellow.
+It has an upright growth habit, growing up to three feet tall and 18 to 20 inches wide.
+The flowers are a showy bright yellow.

 Furry feather calathea won the Royal Horticultural Society’s Award of Garden Merit in the ornamentals category in 2012.